FrostyX/frostyx.github.io/_drafts/flock-report-2019.md

 ## Containers

 My next primary focus was on [containers][containers] because there is a lot of containers-related work ahead of me in the upcoming months.
-One of the technologies that I barely knew about is [podman][podman].
+One of the technologies that I barely knew about was [podman][podman].
 However, thanks to the [Valentin Rothberg][rothberg] who deputized [Dan Walsh][rhatdan] in a talk [Replacing Docker with Podman][replacing-docker-with-podman] and then workshop [Containers Birds-of-a-Feather][containers-birds-of-a-feather] where I got answered my specific questions about